TheBrownNinja42/A-property-in-Egypt/README.md

 Welcome to our Expense Tracker!
 This was made by Kelvin, Zack, Noah, and Marc Floyd.
 Just open the code onto a development environment and play the code!
+Our code for this project is in "Final_Expense_Tracker.py".

 Kelvin did the add expenses portion.